 Malware is the most common and best-known type of security threat.
 Since the internet has been used, it has remained a consistent problem.
 Malware is when an unwanted piece of programming or software installs itself on a target system, causing unusual behaviour.
 Malware can deny access to programs, delete files, steal information, and spread itself to other systems.
 The best defence is having the latest anti-malware programs installed.
 Educating users to recognise suspicious links, files, or websites is generally enough contain most malware threats.

 This commonly occurs when an unwanted third party manages to steal or guess a user’s password.
 The loss of personal data is terrifying enough but when an organisation has been exposed, they risk exposing their customer’s data and their own sensitive organisational information.
 Education of password security is the first line of defence against theft and social engineering.
 But to keep our financial organisations safe from its own users, multi-factor authentication (MFA) is the most robust protection method.
 MFA requires an additional device to complete any login and has algorithms to enforce complicated logins which thwarts brute force attempts.
+This two-factor authentication method will ensure that cyber security risks in finance are mitigated.

 This occurs when a third-party “listens” to information sent between a user and host.
 Log-ins or valuable data are usually stolen in this manner.
 Users must avoid accessing compromised websites (those not using HTML5) and organisations can encrypt network traffic via a VPN to mitigate this risk.